-The R&E Board was established according to a joint powers agreement (JPA) approved by Ramsey and Washington counties, in recognition of the need for managing solid waste to recover resources and energy in the East Metro area, and in response to the directives of the State of Minnesota.
-In 2022, the R&E Board consisted of five Ramsey County commissioners, four Washington County commissioners and two ex-officio, non-voting members, one from the Minnesota Pollution Control Agency (MPCA) and one from the City of Newport.
-The R&E Board provides a range of solid waste services to residents, businesses and institutions in the two counties.
+The R&E Board was established according to a joint powers agreement approved by Ramsey and Washington Counties, in recognition of the need for managing solid waste to recover resources and energy in the East Metro area, and in response to the directives of the State of Minnesota.
+In 2023 the R&E Board consisted of five Ramsey County commissioners, four Washington County commissioners and two ex-officio, non-voting members, one from the Minnesota Pollution Control Agency (MPCA) and one from the City of Newport.
+The R&E Board provides a range of solid waste services to residents, businesses and institutions in the two Counties.

-Ramsey and Washington counties began to work on waste-to-energy as an alternative to landfilling through a JPA in 1982.
-Following the selection of refuse-derived fuel technology instead of mass burn technology, the two counties began to work jointly in 1987 through a new joint powers board called the Ramsey/Washington Resource Recovery Project Board (Project Board).
+Ramsey and Washington Counties began to work on waste-to-energy as an alternative to landfilling through a joint powers agreement in 1982.
+Following selection of refuse-derived fuel technology instead of mass burn technology, the two Counties began to work jointly in 1987 through a new joint powers board called the Ramsey/Washington Resource Recovery Project Board (Project Board).
 The Project Board administered the responsibilities of both counties regarding their joint service agreement with Northern States Power Company (NSP) for design, construction, ownership and operation of the resource recovery facility located in the City of Newport.
-In 1993, the service agreement with NSP was amended to transfer ownership of the Newport facility from NSP to NRG Energy, Inc. In June 2006, the service agreement was amended to transfer the ownership of, and responsibility for, the facility from NRG to Resource Recovery Technologies (RRT).
+In 1993, the service agreement with NSP was amended to transfer ownership of the Newport Facility from NSP to NRG Energy, Inc. In June 2006, the service agreement was amended to transfer the ownership of, and responsibility for, the Facility from NRG to Resource Recovery Technologies (RRT).
 The service agreement remained in effect until December 31, 2006.

-Beginning January 1, 2007, the counties and RRT entered into a six-year processing agreement.
-Both counties' solid waste management plans supported waste processing and favored private sector ownership as long as the facility could compete in the marketplace.
-RRT's need for increased public funding caused the counties to pursue ownership options.
-Following a second three-year processing agreement with RRT, the counties decided to purchase the facility from RRT.
-In September 2015, the Ramsey and Washington county boards adopted an amended and restated JPA.
-That agreement broadened the powers of the former Project Board and was renamed the Ramsey/Washington Recycling & Energy Board (R&E Board).
+Beginning January 1, 2007, the Counties and RRT entered into a six-year processing agreement.
+Both Counties' solid waste master plans supported waste processing and favored private sector ownership as long as the Facility could compete in the marketplace.
+RRT's need for increased public funding caused the Counties to pursue ownership options.
+Following a second three-year processing agreement with RRT, the Counties decided to purchase the Facility from RRT.
+In September 2015, the Ramsey and Washington County Boards adopted an amended and restated joint powers agreement (JPA).
+That agreement broadened the powers of the former Project Board and was renamed the Ramsey/Washington Recycling and Energy Board (R&E Board).